elewa-academy/scope-and-control-flow/README.md

 # Scope & Control Flow

-In __Variables & Types__ you learned how to track the state of your application step-by-step.
-In __Scope & Control Flow__ you will learn how to read and manipulate program state in order to make decisions within your code's run-time execution.
+In __Variables & Types__ you learned how to track your application's state step-by-step.
+In __Scope & Control Flow__ you will learn how to read and manipulate program state in order to make decisions in your code.
 Code is not smart, but the people who make it can be.

 At this stage you want to think of the code you write as simply an automation of the decisions you would make yourself if you had to do a task by hand.
 The basic units of __strategy__ in JavaScript are:
 * _Conditional Branching_ - Performing different actions depending on some condition (if, else, else if, switch/case).
 * _Repetition_ - Performing small, repetitive tasks until a larger goal has been accomplished (loops: while, for, do while).

-You are now learning more complex code constructs, but the heart of your program is still variables and the values that they store.
-In order to successfully use either of these strategies you must be comfortable interpreting and tracking your application's state as your code grows more complex.
+You are now learning more complex code constructs, but at it's heart ofyour program is still just variables and the values that they store.

 With the introduction of Control Flow, you will have to think about how and when you access variables.
 This is a complex topic that you will continue to explore through the rest of this course, especially when you begin to explore __separation of concerns__ and __functional vs Object Oriented__ programming.
 But for now you will only need to think about these three aspects of variable access:
 1. _Reading_ - What is the purpose of reading this variable?
-You will typically find there are two reasons to read from a variable: to make a decision based on it's contents (conditionals, loops), or to use it's value to generate a new value.
+You will find there are typically two reasons to read from a variable: to make a decision based on it's value (conditionals, loops), or to use it's value to generate a new value.
-2. _Modifying_ -  What is the purpose of modifying this variable?
-Variable modifications store information generated during the program's runtime for later use.  figure out something else to say here.
+2. _Writing_ -  What is the purpose of writing to this variable?
+Are you storing a new value, updating an old one?
+Variable modifications store information generated during the program's runtime for later use.
+Try to think about what this value can be used for later on.
-3. _Scope_ - In which scope is a variable accessed?
-Was it accessed in the same scope it was created?
+3. _Scope_ - In which block is a variable accessed?
+Was it accessed in the same block it was created?

 After understanding these different access cases, you will be prepared to start thinking about [the __roles__](http://saja.kapsi.fi/var_roles/stud_vers/stud_Pascal_eng.html) that variables can play in program execution.
 While there are 10+ distinct roles a variable can play in your code (depending on who you ask), we will be focusing on only 2 for now:
 1. _Meaningful Variables_ - These are variables that store values related to the purpose of your code.
 These values will show up directly in the final result of your code and may be mapped onto the real-world.
 A variable is probably a __meaningful variable__ if it is mentioned in the prompt, console.logged'd at the end of your program, or is used as part of the final result.
 2. _Utility Variables_ - These are variables that store information necessary for successful execution, but that will not show up anywhere in the final result.
-Examples include: "i" in for loops, arrays or objects containing pieces of the final result, or booleans used for decision making.
+Examples include: "i" in for loops, arrays or objects storing pieces of the final result, or values used solely for conditional checks making.